EminKalifa/Project/README.md

 and the options contain Binary codes.
 The player must guess the Binary code that corresponds to the displayed ASCII letter

+#### Features
+ -Streak & Score system: The website evaluates your progress by scoring it.
+Scoring is directly proportional with the streak flow.

-The website also requires the user to register or login by providing a username and a password in order to keep track of the users' scores and streaks (for each game) and display it on a LeaderBoard that ranks the players by the highest score.
+ -Register/Login/Logout: The website also requires the user to register or login by providing a username and a password in order to keep track of the users' scores and streaks (for each game) and display it on a LeaderBoard that ranks the players by the highest score.

-The LeaderBoard updates everytime a player scores a higher score for each game.
+-LeaderBoard: The LeaderBoard updates everytime a player scores a higher score for each game and shows the highest score, the best streak (of the highest score) and the game played of every player that completed a mini game

-#### TECHS USED
+#### Techs used
 -HTML, CSS, JAVASCRIPT
 -Flask
--SQL to support registration
+-SQL to backup registration

+#### Files:
+ -bash```$templates/csgame.html```: The homepages html.
+Luxury design. has four buttons in the header, Modes forwards to the game modes section, Leaderboard forwards to bash```$templates/leader.html```, Contact forwards to the footer and Logout logs the user out to the logining page.

+ -bash```$templates/hex1.html```: The html for the Hex Code Guesser mini game.
+Its design is in bash```$static/hex1.css```

+ -bash```$templates/hex2.html```: The html for the Hex Color Guesser mini game.
+Its design is in bash```$static/hex2.css```

+ -bash```$templates/binary.html```: The html for the Binary Guesser mini game.

+ -bash```$templates/binary2.html```: The html for the ASCII to Binary Code mini game.

+ -bash```$templates/leader.html```: The html for the leaderboard page.

+ -bash```$templates/login.html```: The html for the logining page.

+ -bash```$templates/register.html```: The html for the registeration page.

+ -users.db: Is the sqlite3 database where users' information is stored.
+Usernames, passwords and IDs are stored in a table called users;
+ Scores, streaks, games played are stored in different table called scores.

-#### NOTES:
+#### Notes:
 -the website's UI design was mostly assisted by AI tools, while all game logic and functionality were implemented by me.

 -i also made a separate version of this project, that i didnt dwell on its design much, that contains the color guessing and the binary guessing game modes coded solely by me (without ai) to demonstrate my capability.
-The website is shown at the end of the provided video
+The website is shown at the end of the provided video and in bash```$project/project1```